rpiresajr/project_2018/README.md

 # Hackthon 2018 - Vanhack
- Project for Hackthon da Vanhack 2018.
+ Project for Hackthon of Vanhack 2018.

  Using: